-Leading Georgia companies, sports teams condemn new state voting law
+Georgia sports teams and major companies such as Coca-Cola and Delta Air Lines condemn new state voting law

 A Delta representative declined to comment on Kemp’s response.

 The voting measures was signed into law on March 25 after sailing through both chambers of the state’s legislature.
-Democrats and voting-rights advocates in Georgia see the bill as an act of voter suppression, under the guise of disproved rumors of voter fraud that initially circulated during the 2020 presidential and continued leading up to the highly watched state senate runoffs in January.
+Democrats and voting rights advocates in Georgia see the bill as an act of voter suppression under the guise of disproved rumors of voter fraud that initially circulated during the 2020 presidential election and continued, leading up to the highly watched Senate runoffs in January.

 Republican lawmakers from dozens of states have attempted to introduce similar legislation, but the SB 202 measure in Georgia is the first to pass.
-This comes after former president Donald Trump attacked the integrity of the presidential election results in which he lost to President Biden, and after Trump specifically called a top elections investigator in December imploring her to uncover “dishonesty” in absentee ballot signatures after alleging without evidence that thousands of ballots were accepted by local election officials in Georgia with forged signatures.
+This comes after President Donald Trump attacked the integrity of the presidential election results in which he lost to Joe Biden, and after Trump specifically called a top elections investigator in December imploring her to uncover “dishonesty” in absentee ballot signatures after alleging without evidence that thousands of ballots were accepted by local election officials in Georgia with forged signatures.

-The bill will expand early voting hours, curtail the use of drop boxes for absentee voters, require additional identification for mail-in voting, criminalize third-party groups passing out food and water to voters standing in line outside polling stations, allow electors to challenge the eligibility of an unlimited number of voters and require counties to hold hearings on those challenges within 10 days, block the use of mobile voting vans, and prevents local governments from accepting private sector grants.
+The bill will expand early-voting hours, curtail the use of drop boxes for absentee voters, require additional identification for mail-in voting, criminalize third-party groups passing out food and water to voters standing in line outside polling stations, allow electors to challenge the eligibility of an unlimited number of voters and require counties to hold hearings on those challenges within 10 days, block the use of mobile voting vans, and prevent local governments from accepting private-sector grants.
 It would also strip the secretary of state’s voting power as a member of the State Elections Board and give lawmakers the power to start taking over local election boards.

-Critics say the bill’s measures would allow for partisan influence on certifying elections or targeting of predominantly Black and Brown voting blocks in heavily Democratic jurisdictions, particularly in Atlanta.
+Critics say the bill’s measures would allow for partisan influence on certifying elections or targeting of predominantly Black and Brown voting blocs in heavily Democratic jurisdictions, particularly in Atlanta.

 Citi CFO Mark Mason said in a LinkedIn post Wednesday afternoon that he was “appalled” by the bill.
 Edward Skyler, the company’s head of global public affairs, also addressed voting rights generally in a LinkedIn post.